dewitt/wordle/README.md

 -   **Optimized Data Structures:** 5-letter words are encoded into 64-bit integers, allowing for extremely fast, cache-friendly comparisons using bitwise operations.
 -   **Official Word Lists:** Uses the official, community-verified Wordle answer and guess lists for accuracy.

+## Data Files

+Two plain-text files live at the repository root: `official_answers.txt` and `official_guesses.txt`.
+Each contains one five-letter lowercase word per line.
+The solver loads and encodes these lists at startup, so you can swap in custom dictionaries by editing the text files—no code changes or regeneration steps are required.

 ## Modes of Operation

 The solver can be run in two modes: